How DAL (Delta Air Lines) Makes Money in 2025: A Deep-Dive With Income Statement

 Quick DAL Overview

-Delta Air Lines operates one of the worldβs largest airline networks, providing passenger and cargo air transportation services globally.
-Revenue comes primarily from ticket sales, ancillary passenger services, and cargo, with a smaller but notable contribution from its refinery operations.
-The business is structured around its core airline segment and a vertically integrated refinery segment, which helps manage fuel costs and supply.
+Delta Air Lines (DAL) operates one of the world’s largest airline networks, providing passenger and cargo air transportation services globally.
+Revenue comes primarily from ticket sales, loyalty programs, and ancillary services, with additional contributions from its refinery operations.
+The business is structured around core airline operations and a smaller, but strategically important, refinery segment that helps manage fuel costs.

 Revenue Breakdown